Microsoft/azure-docs.pt-pt/articles/azure-monitor/app/powershell.md

 ## <a name="create-application-insights-resources"></a>Criar recursos do Application Insights
-1. No PowerShell, inicie sessão no Azure:
+1. No PowerShell, entre no Azure:

     `Connect-AzAccount`
 2. Execute um comando como este: